RhineAI-Lab/rhine-var/README.md

 This project is still in its early stages, so I hope everyone can view it with understanding.
 Of course, I personally see great potential in its future and hope for your support.

-The basic functionality has been implemented, but please be very cautious when deciding to use it in your projects.
+The basic functionality has been implemented, but please be very cautious when deciding to use it in your important projects, as it has not yet undergone sufficient testing.

 <br/>